bundlewrap/bundlewrap/docs/content/guide/dev_item.md

         def sdict(self):
             """
             Return a statedict that describes the actual state of this item on the node.
-An empty dict means that the item does not exist on the node.
+Returning `None` instead means that the item does not exist on the node.

             For the item to validate as correct, the values for all keys in self.cdict() have to match this statedict.